-Before becoming a Special Forces Officer, Lumpy was commissioned in the Infantry at Norwich University in 1995.
-It was there that he graduated summa cum laude and Distinguished Military Graduate (DMG) with a Bachelor of Arts in International Studies.
-In 2005 he earned his Master of Science in Defense Analysis (Irregular Warfare) (Dean’s List) from the USSOCOM Special Operations / Low-Intensity Conflict (SO/LIC) program at the Naval Postgraduate School.
-He is currently a doctoral student at Liberty University.
+Lumpy was commissioned in the Army at Norwich University where he graduated summa cum laude and Distinguished Military Graduate (DMG) with a Bachelor of Arts in International Studies.
+He earned his Master of Science in Defense Analysis (Irregular Warfare) from the Naval Postgraduate School.
+He is currently a PhD candidate in the Helms School of Government at Liberty University.

-Lumpy is a graduate of DKI APCSS ASC 18-1, US Army Command & General Staff College; Joint Forces Staff College; Special Forces Qualification Course (Distinguished Honor Graduate), Airborne, Ranger, Jumpmaster, Survival Evasion Resistance Escape (S.E.R.E., Level C – High Risk), Infantry Officer Basic Course, Infantry Maneuver Captain’s Career Course, Combined Arms and Services Staff School (CAS3), DoD foreign language training and immersion (several locations), USAID/OFDA Joint Humanitarian Operations Course (JHOC), DoD Humanitarian Assistance Response Training (HART) course, and the Indian Army’s Junior Command course, among others.
-He is a Joint Qualified Officer (3A and 3L), fluent in Thai (3/3), and has been awarded the Royal Thai Army Master Parachutist Badge (11th award), Royal Thai Army Balloon Parachutist Badge, Royal Thai Air Force Parachutist Badge, and Republic of Korea Parachutist Badge.
+He is a graduate of the Special Forces Qualification Course (Distinguished Honor Graduate), Airborne, Ranger, Jumpmaster, Survival Evasion Resistance Escape (SERE Level C – High Risk), DKI APCSS Advanced Security Cooperation Course 18-1, US Army Command & General Staff College, Joint Forces Staff College, Infantry Officer Basic Course, Infantry Maneuver Captain’s Career Course, Combined Arms and Services Staff School (CAS3), DoD foreign language training and immersion (several locations), USAID/OFDA Joint Humanitarian Operations Course (JHOC), DoD Humanitarian Assistance Response Training (HART) course, and the Indian Army’s Junior Command course, among others.
+He is a Joint Qualified Officer (3A and 3L), fluent in Thai (3/3), and has earned numerous US and foreign military decorations, badges, and awards.